Protestantism: Major branches

 Protestants can be differentiated according to how they have been influenced by important movements since the Reformation, today regarded as branches.
 Some of these movements have a common lineage, sometimes directly spawning individual denominations.
 Due to the earlier stated multitude of denominations, this section discusses only the largest denominational families, or branches, widely considered to be a part of Protestantism.
-These are, in alphabetical order: Adventist, Anglican, Baptist, Calvinist (Reformed), Hussite, Lutheran, Methodist, Pentecostal, Plymouth Brethren and Quaker.
-A small but historically significant Anabaptist branch is also discussed.
+These are: Lutheranism, Anglicanism, Calvinism (Reformed Christianity), Methodism, Hussitism, Adventism, Pentecostalism, Quakerism, Plymouth Brethren and Baptists.
+The small but historically significant branch of Anabaptism is also discussed.

 The chart below shows the mutual relations and historical origins of the main Protestant denominational families, or their parts.
 Due to factors such as Counterreformation ("Catholic Reformation") and the legal principle of Cuius regio, eius religio, many people lived as Nicodemites, where their professed religious affiliations were more or less at odds with the movement they sympathized with.
 As a result, the boundaries between the denominations do not separate as cleanly as this chart indicates.
 When a population was suppressed or persecuted into feigning an adherence to the dominant faith, over the generations they continued to influence the church they outwardly adhered to.

 Because Calvinism was not specifically recognized in the Holy Roman Empire until the 1648 Peace of Westphalia, many Calvinists lived as Crypto-Calvinists.
 Due to Counterreformation ("Catholic Reformation") related suppressions in Catholic lands during the 16th through 19th centuries, many Protestants lived as Crypto-Protestants.
 Meanwhile, in Protestant areas, Catholics sometimes lived as crypto-papists, although in continental Europe emigration was more feasible so this was less common.